Trump fake electors plot: Michigan

 The Michigan fake electors met in the basement of the state Republican Party headquarters on December 14, 2020, after Michigan Republican Party chair Laura Cox successfully opposed a plan to have the false electors hide overnight in the Michigan State Capitol.
 They produced and signed multiple documents falsely stating they were the duly elected and qualified electors in the 2020 U.S. presidential election and containing electoral votes for Donald Trump.
 The documents were then sent to the U.S. Senate and National Archives, as well as the Office of the Federal Register, Michigan Secretary of State Jocelyn Benson, and the federal U.S. District Court for the Western District of Michigan.

 Four fake electors later that day attempted to enter the Michigan State Capitol with State Representative Daire Rendon, appearing to present the falsified certificate to gain entry into the building and claiming to be true electors, but they were turned away by the Michigan State Police.

 Nevada

 On December 5, 2023, a grand jury indicted six Republicans, all of whom pleaded not guilty.
 The case was set to go to trial on January 13, 2025.

-A Clark County judge dismissed the charges against the defendants on June 21, 2024, ruling the court lacked appropriate jurisdiction to hear the case.
+Clark County district judge Mary Kay Holthus dismissed the charges against the defendants on June 21, 2024, ruling the court lacked appropriate jurisdiction to hear the case.
 The charges were refiled in Carson City, Nevada in December 2024 to resolve the jurisdiction issue.
+On August 13, 2026, Judge Holthus dismissed the case again, agreeing with the defense that their plot was "designed to publicize their concerns about the election".